jdarais/cobble/docs/cobble/docs/project-def.md

 #### Action Execution

 When Cobble executes tasks, it distributes tasks among multiple threads, each with their own Lua environment.
-This presents a challenge for actions funcitons: the action function implementation must be copied from the Lua environment in which the action was defined into the Lua environment responsible for executing the task.
+This presents a challenge for actions functions: the action function implementation must be copied from the Lua environment in which the action was defined into the Lua environment responsible for executing the task.
 To accomplish this, action functions are extracted from the Lua environment into an in-memory representation, along with any external local variables referenced by the function, (i.e "upvalues").
 No global variables are extracted.
 This results in a few limitations that are not present in a typical Lua environment:

 ##### Module References